Trietptm-on-Coding-Algorithms/Charlie-2/ConstWatch/ReadMe.md

 Install the following python modules in the windows Visual Studio's 2013 distribution of Python 2.7
 - pywin32 - used the win32file module's CreateFile function and the win32con modules which provides the API interface for MS_ReadDirecotryChanges
 - pefile - pefile module helps with reading the contents of the IAT in a PE.
 Since we are interested in ransomware, regular expressions are used to output the functions that begin with Crypt (Microsoft's Cryptography functions).
 - signsearch.exe - was compiled from the source code available from http://aluigi.altervista.org/mytoolz.htm.
 From my research, this utility is the best readily available program which is independent of any tools and can work in the Windows environment for detecting compression and encryption algorithms.
+Be sure to move it into the right location of C:\Python27
+- pip install tqdm

 <b>Usage </b> <br>
 From any directory execute the python file "python createfilewatch.py"